Many Roads to Synchrony: Natural Time Scales and Their Algorithms: Results

 \begin{Cor} Given an exactly synchronizing \eM, the underlying sofic system is a subshift of finite type if and only if $\MOrder$ is finite. \end{Cor}

 \begin{Rem} A process with infinite Markov order can have a presentation whose underlying sofic system is a subshift of finite type. \end{Rem}

-These results draw out a connection with length scales of sofic systems from symbolic dynamics.
-Subshifts of finite type have a probability-agnostic length scale analog of the Markov order known as the `step'' \cite{Lind95a}.
+These results draw out a connection with length scales of sofic systems from symbolic dynamics \cite{Lind1999}.
+Subshifts of finite type have a probability-agnostic length scale analog of the Markov order known as the ``step''.
 In the case of \eM\ presentations, they are in fact equal.

-We will now show that two of the lengths defined---the cryptic and synchronization orders---are topological.
-That is, they are properties of the presentation's graph topology and are independent of transition probabilities so long as changes to the probabilities do not remove transitions and do not cause states to merge.
-Additionally, due to Prop.~\ref{the:moeso}, the Markov order can be thought of as topological.
+We will now prove that two of the lengths defined---the cryptic and synchronization orders---are topological.
+That is, they are properties of the presentation's graph topology and are independent of transition probabilities, so long as changes to the probabilities do not remove transitions and do not cause states to merge.
+Additionally, due to Prop.~\ref{the:moeso}, the Markov order is topological.
 All three are topological since they depend only on the length at which a conditional entropy vanishes, not on how it vanishes.

 \begin{The} Synchronization order $\SOrder$ is a topological property of a presentation. \end{The}

 \begin{ProThe} Beginning from Def.~\ref{def:so}, there is length $\ell = \SOrder$ at which: